 Photonics engineer survey feedback 1: test design

 The photonics product development life cycle typically requires proper characterization of individual components as well as complex photonic devices.
-This is often done to verify design choices and confirm that performance matches simulation results.

 There are several types of tests that can be performed depending on the type of device.
 For example, characterizing a lens is very different from characterizing a photonic integrated circuit such as an on-chip spectrometer.

 In general, there are many ways to perform any given test.
 However, given the test equipment available, there are some methods that are better than others.
-The crucial details of successful measurement techniques and procedures remain within research teams and companies.
-Engineers actively resist sharing this information.

 Consequently, each engineer performing a test for the first time has a huge learning curve.
 They have to figure out the most optimal way to perform the measurements by trial and error.
-This means a lot of time is wasted before eventually ‘discovering’ the most optimal way to do the measurement.

 Photonics engineer survey feedback 2: test automation